krinj/py-hanabi/REPORT.md

 #### Matrix Design

 The matrix structure was implemented using a hash map data structure.
 The color and value of a card is combined to make a string key, and each element in table is a `CardStat`, which contains the probability and ratings of each card.
-The hash map is essential to letting this algorithm run quickly.
+The hash map is essential to the speed of this algorithm.
 This is because the agent must compute a new matrix for every permutation of other player's cards against every possible hint action (this is to determine the ideal hint to dispense).
 Calculating and caching some maps (cards that can be played, colors that are blocked from playing, cards that can be discarded) was crucial to enabling the agent to execute in real time on an Intel Core i7 3.0 Ghz processor.

 #### Java Implementation